ronakrm/ronakrm.github.io/index.md

 <br/>

-My dissertation research has focused on methods for efficiently identifying important subsets of features, parameters, and samples in modern ML settings.
+My dissertation research focused on methods for efficiently identifying important subsets of features, parameters, and samples in modern ML settings.
 Current and future interests for me revolve around applying some of these ideas to interpretability, and more broadly exploring issues around alignment.